Aakash109-hub/Olympic-Data-Analysis/README.md

 # Olympic Data Analysis Web Application

 This web application provides an interactive data analysis experience on historical Olympic data, including insights into medals, country-wise performance, athlete details, and much more.
-The app is built using **Streamlit** and deployed on Render.
+The app is built using **Streamlit** and deployed on Render

 ### Web Application Link
 Access the app here: [Olympic Data Analysis](https://olympic-data-analysis-yxvv.onrender.com/)